stefano-m/awesome-power_widget/README.md

 ## From source

-Alternatively, you can copy the `upower_widget.lua` file in your `~/.config/awesome` folder.
+Alternatively, you can copy the `power_widget.lua` file in your `~/.config/awesome` folder.
 You will have to install all the dependencies manually though (see the `rockspec` file for more information).